IBM-Blockchain-Archive/marbles/tutorial_part1.md

 }
 ```

+**Do you see the "credentials" field in your json file?**
+It should be the outter most field like in the sample above.
+If its not there you need to add it such that `peers` and `users` are inside `credentials`.

 You must have the same number of entries in the `peer` array as the `users` array unless the network does not use Membership Services.
 You can omit the `users` array entirely if the network does not use Membership Services.
 If you created your own network, then you should look up the default users for your Hyperledger Fabric version.
 Fabric version 0.6.1 can be found in the [membersrvc.yaml](https://github.com/hyperledger/fabric/blob/v0.6/membersrvc/membersrvc.yaml#L121) file.
-Marbles only talks to 1 peer so you only need 1 peer in the array.
+Marbles only talks to 1 peer so you **only need 1 peer** in the `peers` array.
 You can omit the field `api_port_tls` if the network does not support TLS.
 If you are not using TLS you should also change the `options.tls` field to `false` on [line 200](app.js#L200) of app.js.
 All networks created with the Bluemix service will have Membership Services and support TLS exclusively.